 Each of the early Apollo flights checked out the equipment and procedures necessary for a landing: In October 1968, the first manned mission, Apollo 7, test-drove the command and service module.
-Two months later, Apollo 8 fired humans into deep space and around the moon for the first time, aboard the first manned Saturn V; its crew became the first to witness the moon’s far side and snapped Earth’s most revealing selfie.
+Two months later, Apollo 8 fired humans into deep space and around the moon for the first time, aboard the first manned Saturn V; its crew became the first to witness the moon’s far side and they snapped Earth’s most revealing selfie.
 Apollo 9 shook down the lunar module in low Earth orbit, while Apollo 10 served as a dress rehearsal for the coming first visit to the moon’s surface.

-They thereby established that a crew could land at a specific point, and cleared the way for more demanding, and interesting, destinations.
+They thereby established that a crew could land at a specific point, and cleared the way for more demanding and interesting destinations.
 Apollo 13 didn’t have the chance to follow through on that promise, but Apollo 14 did, pinpoint-landing in the highlands of Fra Mauro.
 Shepard’s and Mitchell’s dispiriting march to the edge of Cone, long though it was, never took them much beyond a half mile from base.

-Then, with Apollo 15, NASA applied all it had learned into putting its men and materiel to their best and highest use.
-Its exploits marked the program’s transition to deeper science and far more swashbuckling exploration.
-In part, that was thanks to the beefed-up lunar module Scott and Irwin had flown to their Hadley-Apennine lava-field landing site, as well as the improved backpacks they wore, both of which granted them time for a longer look around.
+Then, with Apollo 15, NASA applied all it had learned into putting its men and materiel to their best and most challenging uses.
+This mission's exploits marked the program’s transition to deeper science and far more swashbuckling exploration.
+In part, that was thanks to the beefed-up lunar module that Scott and Irwin had flown to their Hadley-Apennine lava-field landing site, as well as the improved backpacks they wore, both of which gave them time for a longer look around.
 But more importantly, they had range.
-“They were looking at how could the astronauts get the most bang for the buck—in getting around, in picking things up, in exploring,” Morea told me in the Davidson Center for Space Exploration in Huntsville, Alabama, hands in the pockets of his lab coat, gazing at the rover with parental pride.
+“They were looking at how the astronauts could get the most bang for the buck—in getting around, in picking things up, in exploring,” Morea told me at the Davidson Center for Space Exploration in Huntsville, Alabama, hands in the pockets of his lab coat as he gazed at the rover with parental pride.
 “So, they looked at a number of ideas.
 One was a pogo stick.”
 He glanced my way and chuckled.
 “Really, a pogo stick!
-But then, a car came up pretty fast.”
+But then a car came up pretty fast.”
 A couple of seconds passed before he added: “Though it’s not a car.
 It’s really a spacecraft.”

-As they drove, the rover crews piled their machine with moon rocks; of the 842 pounds of geologic samples collected on the six Apollo landings, nearly three-quarters, about 620 pounds, were gathered on drives in the LRVs.
+As they drove, the rover crews piled their machine with moon rocks.
+Of the 842 pounds of geologic samples collected on the six Apollo landings, nearly three-quarters, about 620 pounds, were gathered on drives in the LRVs.
 Shared with scientists around the globe, the samples have informed our understanding of the heavens ever since.

-The Davidson’s machine was one of several built to test the design; this was the vibration test unit, constructed ex- actly like those certified for flight, but tormented for months in shak- ers, vacuums, ovens, and deep freezers to gauge its hardiness during launch and touchdown.
-It’s as close to the genuine article as we can get: the three sent to the moon remain there, along with a scattered junkyard of other Apollo detritus.
+The Davidson’s machine is one of several built to test the design; the one at this museum was the vibration-test unit, constructed exactly like those certified for flight, but tormented for months in shakers, vacuums, ovens, and deep freezers to gauge its hardiness during launch and touchdown.
+It’s as close to the genuine article as we can get.
+The three rovers sent to the moon remain there, along with a scattered junkyard of other Apollo detritus.